jeottesen/server-config/README.md

 Stormfront is in the process of being converted to an ansible configuration.<br />
 pfsense and esxi are something to look into at a later date.

-Command to initialize a server:<br />
-`ansible-playbook setup-common.yml -l stormfront -e "ansible_user=debian" -k`

 Docker configuration based on guide found here:<br />
 https://www.smarthomebeginner.com/traefik-2-docker-tutorial/ <br />
 https://github.com/htpcBeginner/docker-traefik

+## Ansible Commands
+Command to install ansible requirements:<br />
+`ansible-galaxy install -r requirements.yml`

+Command to initialize a server:<br />
+`ansible-playbook setup-common.yml -l stormfront -e "ansible_user=debian" -k`

 ## Docker Folder Structure
 The docker folder is located in the users home directory.